 Eighth Semester

-dits Course Title Credits
+Course Title Credits

-3 PHL 411 Philosophy Seminar 3
+PHL 411 Philosophy Seminar 3

-3 General Elective 3

-3 General Elective 3

-3 General Elective 3

-3 General Elective 1-3
+General Elective 1-3

-15 Total 12-15
+Total 12-15

-Total Credits 120

 Please note that this is a suggested sequence and depending on your situation, your academic sequence may appear different.
 Please review with your advisor and refer to the Academic Catalog for academic requirements.